 Rug Cleaning is an essential service that Behnam Rugs has offered for over 40 years in Dallas.
-Its spring time and all over the northern hemisphere people are cleaning house, especially cleaning their oriental rugs as well as their Persian handmade rugs.
 In the old days, households use to have a special crew come in to wash the individual Persian rugs right there.
 But today, it is not possible to have rug washing and rug cleaning happen in your backyard.
 Behnam Rugs of Dallas provides a complimentary rug pickup.
 Give us a call at (972) 733-0400 and schedule rug cleaning service.
 As the weather improves, the turnaround for rug cleaning and drying is much faster.
 You will get your rug in no time.

 For the health of your Persian Rug, we recommend you get a new fitted rug pad.

 As you stop by our showroom, take a look at our many rug styles, designs, and sizes.
 If you have any questions, we are here to provide you an answer.
 We also offer periodical rug seminars at our showroom.
 Simply give us a call or sign up on our email list.
 We will update you on our next event.
 Please visit us at 18000 Preston Rd, Dallas, TX 75252.

 You may be asking yourself what kinds of long-lost wonders you could find in a Persian rug gallery after watching a certain CBS special.
 The special, “Long-Lost King Henry VIII Tapestry Found in NYC Rug Gallery” covered the discovery of a tapestry believed to have belonged to King Henry VIII himself.
 Our very own Behnam Tavakolian gives his expert opinion on this news.